dletzler/public_projects/README.md

 # public_projects
 This is a portfolio of my public projects using Python.
 This are personal analytic investigations, intended for viewing by any interested parties.
-Currently, this includes:
+Currently, this includes the following projects.

 ## nba_project